 Miles City is a somewhat small city located in the state of Montana.
 With a population of 8,796 people and six constituent neighborhoods, Miles City is the tenth largest community in Montana.

-Miles City is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Miles City is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Miles City is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Miles City who work in office and administrative support (14.55%), sales jobs (12.62%), and food service (9.46%).

 In terms of college education, Miles City is nearly on par with the US average for all cities of 21.84%: 18.09% of adults 25 and older in Miles City have a bachelor's degree or advanced degree.